GLOBAL MARKETS-Stocks creep up amid Fed limbo, dollar dips

 LONDON, Aug 23 (Reuters) - World shares crept up on Tuesday while the dollar lost ground as investors awaited further clues on whether the Federal Reserve will raise U.S. interest rates this year.

-Wall Street was expected to open modestly higher, with a busy day of economic data helping traders fill the gap before an annual gathering of global central bankers in the mountains of Wyoming on Thursday and Friday.

-European equities were up 0.75 percent led by mining and banking stocks and after data pointed to the gradual improvement in the region's economy continuing.
+European equities were 0.5 percent higher led by mining and banking stocks after data that pointed to a gradual improvement in the region's economy.
+The euro also posted gains.

-The euro also posted gains as one major bank decided the news had been good enough that the European Central Bank will not need to cut its interest rates any deeper into negative territory, as it had previously expected.

-Encouragement came from France, where surprisingly upbeat PMI figures showed the private sector growing at its fastest in 10 months, and from Britain, where export orders hit a 2-year high to confound Brexit doom-mongering.
+Early encouragement came from France where surprisingly upbeat PMI figures showed the private sector growing at its fastest pace in 10 months, and in Denmark where consumer confidence jumped.

-Germany's PMI reading also reassured the market, as a combined manufacturing and services sector survey came in comfortably above the line that separates growth from contraction.
+Germany's PMI reading also reassured, as a combined manufacturing and services sector survey came in comfortably above the line that separates growth from contraction.

-"The positive news from today's PMI has implications for our growth and ECB forecasts," JP Morgan said flagging that growth could be higher than expected and as it cancelled its rate cut prediction.
+"The German economy is continuing its uninterrupted upward trend in August," Markit Economist Oliver Kolodseike said.

-In forex markets, the euro firmed to $1.1345, though the dollar was still the central focus as it slipped 0.25 percent to 94.286 against a basket of currencies.
+In forex markets, the dollar was the central focus as it slipped 0.25 percent to 94.286 against a basket of currencies .
 The index fell about 1.3 percent last week on what traders perceived as mixed signals from Fed officials.

-New Zealand's dollar, meanwhile, was up three-quarters of a cent at $0.7323 after the country's central bank forecast another 35 basis points in possible rate cuts, less than many investors had wagered on.
+New Zealand's dollar was up three-quarters of a cent at $0.7323 after the country's central bank forecast another 35 basis points in possible rate cuts, less than many investors had wagered on.

 A survey of Japanese manufacturing activity for August showed output rose for the first time in six months, but the improvement was marginal and investors fixed their focus on the Fed instead.